bluerogue251/materialized_views/README.md

 And then configure `pg_search` or whatever you are using to use the resulting tsvector column.

 ## Note on materialized views vs. tables

 For compatibility with older versions of Postgres, these create 'tables', NOT 'materialized views'.
-Postgres 'materialized views' do not have enough functionality yet to make it worth using them over plain tables.

 ## Contributing